 2. Satinbird Stroll

-The easier way is via the Glade Picnic Area, located about 1km south of the Rainforest Centre.
+The easier way is via the Glade Picnic Area, located about 1 km south of the Rainforest Centre.
 A short hiking trail named the Satinbird Stroll starts at this picnic area and joins the Wonga Walk.
-From there it’s only a short hike to the Crystal Shower Falls.
+From there it’s only a short walk to the Crystal Shower Falls.

-A suspension bridge brings you very close to the top of the waterfall, while a short side track takes you down to the bottom where you can stand right behind the water.
+A suspension bridge brings you very close to the top of the waterfall, while a short side track takes you down to the base where you can stand right behind the water.

 Standing behind the waterfall is actually a really cool experience, but be prepared to get a little bit wet!

-From Crystal Shower Falls, you can choose to return to the Rainforest Centre via the same way or you can keep following the circuit walking track.
+From Crystal Shower Falls, you can choose to return to the Rainforest Centre via the same way or you can continue on the circuit walking trail.

-Continuing the Wonga circuit walk will take you to the even more impressive Tristana Falls, a cascade waterfall that all too often gets overlooked.
+Continuing the Wonga circuit walk will take you to the even more impressive Tristania Falls, a cascade waterfall that all too often gets overlooked by visitors to Dorrigo.

-If you have enough time and energy to do the whole loop, it’s definitely worth doing this, as the second part of the Wonga loop is actually more enjoyable than the first part.
+If you have enough time and energy to do the whole loop, it’s definitely worth doing this, as the second part of the Wonga loop is actually a bit more enjoyable than the first section.

-The return trip via Tristana Falls feels more like a true bushwalk, whereas the first part to Crystal Shower Falls is a family-friendlier affair with boardwalks and paved sections.
+The return trip via Tristania Falls feels more like a true bushwalk, whereas the first part to Crystal Shower Falls is a more family-friendly affair, with boardwalks and paved sections.

 As mentioned above though, the full Wonga circuit walk is a bit challenging.
-It’s a reasonably long walk with some steep sections which for young children may be a bit too much, especially when you still have a long day ahead of you.
+It’s quite a long track with some steep sections which for young children may be a bit too much, especially when you still have a long day ahead of you.